-From January to July 2011 Paul assumed interim responsibility as Vice President, Regional Cancer Program overseeing the senior management of the Stronach Regional Cancer Centre.
-In July 2013, Paul again took on this role and continues in this role on an interim basis.
+In 2011 and again in 2013 Paul assumed interim responsibility as Vice President, Regional Cancer Program overseeing the senior management of the Stronach Regional Cancer Centre.

 Paul continues to be involved in capital planning initiatives through the Ontario Hospital Association and through his many contacts in the hospital, government, consulting, and contracting industries.